DomGonzalesIII/MyHangman.py/README.md

-#First take at hangman before reading chapter
+# First take at hangman before reading chapter
+# Next step after chapter is making this word for varying lengths of secret words
 import time

 print('Welcome to hangman!') # prints a simple welcome to the player